robotframework/robotframework-RFCP-syllabus/basics.md

 ### Built-in variables

-_Built-in_ variables have the highest priority among all variables.
+_Built-in_ variables have the highest priority amongst all variables.
 They are automatically available.
 [[User Guide: Built-in variables][UG: Built-in variables]]

 _Operating system_ variables: `${/}`, `${:}`, `${\n}`, Built-in `automatic variables` and `Inline evaluation` are **Not** in the scope of this exam.